Shopify/shopify_app/README.md

 ```
 This will generate a shop model which will be the storage for the tokens necessary for authentication.

+This will also generate a database migration for storing and accessing access scopes for shops.
+If you already have access scopes stored, you can decline this option.

 #### User-based token storage
 A more granular control over the level of access per user on an app might be necessary, to which the shop-based token strategy is not sufficient.
 Shopify supports a user-based token storage strategy where a unique token to each user can be managed.
 Shop tokens must still be maintained if you are running background jobs so that you can make use of them when necessary.
 ```sh